hariprasath-v/hariprasath-v/README.md

 ### Hi there 👋

-## I'm learning and practicing machine learning concepts on my own.
+## I'm learning and practicing machine learning concepts.

 ## I had participated in some data science and machine learning competitions.
 Some of my work is uploaded here.